keithasaurus/koda-validate/README.md

 # We use the key "__container__" for object-level errors
 assert city_validator(None) == Err({"__container__": ["expected a dictionary"]})

-# Missing Keys are noted
+# Missing keys are errors
 assert city_validator({}) == Err({"name": ["key missing"]})

 # Extra keys are also errors